 The great jazz saxophone player John Coltrane was born 88 years ago today.
-To mark the occasion we present this rare document from the Smithsonian’s National Museum of American History: Coltrane's handwritten outline of his groundbreaking jazz composition, Love Supreme.
+To mark the occasion we present this rare document from the Smithsonian’s National Museum of American History: Coltrane's handwritten outline of his groundbreaking jazz composition, A Love Supreme.

 Recorded in December of 1964 and released in 1965, A Love Supreme is a Coltrane’s personal declaration of his faith in God and his awareness of being on a spiritual path.
 “No road is an easy one,” writes Coltrane in a prayer at the bottom of his own liner notes for the album, “but they all go back to God.”